Read the following passage care fully and answer the given questions.

 Each species carries its denigration forever embedded in its English name giving the language as many unpleasant adjectives and figures of speech as it could possibly want.
 To be bull-headed is to be impetuous and obstinate the cattish woman is spiteful and back-biting the crab-faced person has a peevish countenance.
 An elephant's walk is ungainly, bird brains are to be ridiculed and the herd mentality draws only contempt.
 You can be as blind as a bat and batty, if you are crazy as well.

-Which of the following statements is not true?
+Which of the following statement is true?